 An entry cannot have one of the primitive types, such as int or char, as a field.
 If one of these fields is required, then it must be wrapped up in a class such as Integer or Character.
-This makes it easier to perform "wildcarding" for matching (see Chapter 6 for details).
-A wildcard for any object can be the "pattern" null, which will work for any class, including wrapper classes such as Boolean.
-(But what is the wildcard for boolean: true or false?)
+This make it easier to perform "wildcarding" for matching (see Chapter 5 for details).
+Jini uses null in the fields of Entry objects from the client to act as a wildcard.
+This will work for any class, including wrapper classes such as Boolean.
+The primitive types, such as boolean, have no values that can be used as a wildcard pattern, since all possible values (true and false) could be valid request values.